2004 Qamishli riots: Background

 Qamishli is the largest town in Al-Hasakah Governorate and is located in northeast Syria.
 It is regarded as the Kurdish and Assyrian community capital.
 It is also the center of the Syrian Kurdish struggle, especially in the recent years.

 The Kurds also felt opposition from the Syrian government in 1962, forty years before, when the government took census and left out of it many Kurds.
 This left them and their children without citizenship and the right to obtain government jobs or to have property.
 This disregarded minority now consists of hundreds of thousands of Kurds, who carry identification cards as "foreigner".
 Another move the government made which has fueled tensions was resettling Arabs from other parts of the country into along the border in Iran, Iraq and Turkey.
 They did this in order to build a buffer between Kurdish areas, which has furthered the hatred between the Kurds and Arabs.
+During the 1970s, thousands of Arabs from the city of Raqqa were settled along a 180-mile strip of Kurdish-majority regions, after confiscating lands from the Kurdish inhabitants in the region, as part of the Ba'athist Arab Belt project.
+Relations between the Arab settlers and Kurds in the region remained tense for decades.

 The United States has for a longer period of time recognized Iraqi Kurdistan diplomatically which has led the Americans to invite the current Kurdish leader of Iraqi Kurdistan, Masoud Barzani, to the White House and a meeting in Baghdad when the American president was in town.
 The visit from United States Vice President, Joe Biden, to the fourth largest city in Iraq, Erbil, also known as the Iraqi Kurdistan capital, helped strengthen their alliance with them.
 The United States started Operation Provide Comfort and Operation Provide Comfort II in an attempt to defend Kurds fleeing their homes in Northern Iraq as a result of the Iraqi Gulf War.
 Kurdish representation in Iraqi government has increased since the American invasion in 2003.
 Jalal Talabani, the first Kurdish president of Iraq, was elected in 2005, and Kurds have held the presidential seat since, although the position is somewhat ornamental.